 Given how varied and specialized gaming monitors have become, it's important to consider your personal needs before buying one.
 Many monitors come in either 24-inch or 27-inch variations — the latter size makes it easy to see all the action at once, while the former allows for a bigger, more immersive picture.
 There are also curved, ultra-wide monitors for those looking to get fully sucked in.

-The standard PlayStation 4 and Xbox One (as well as the new Nintendo Switch) max out at 1080p resolution, so you'll be fine using them with a standard full-HD monitor.
+The PS4, Xbox One and Nintendo Switch max out at 1080p resolution, so you'll be fine using them with a standard full-HD monitor.
 However, both the PS4 Pro and Xbox One S can output certain content in 4K.
 Likewise, if you have a high-end gaming PC that can play games at their highest settings, there are plenty of quad-HD and 4K monitors to suit your needs.